CDRT/mk_docs/docs/ref/bios/settings/thinkpad/thinkshieldpasswordless.md

    1. Press ESC to exit and restart your computer.

+!!! info ""
-?> If you want to unregister your devices, click the available FIDO2 USB device that you want to unregister in the My Device field and enter the correct power-on password for verification. <br><br>If you use more than one FIDO2 USB device with a common identifier for registration, only one device is available.
+    If you want to unregister your devices, click the available FIDO2 USB device that you want to unregister in the My Device field and enter the correct power-on password for verification. <br><br>If you use more than one FIDO2 USB device with a common identifier for registration, only one device is available.

 _**Log in to the System with Passwordless Power-On Authentication**_